freddiehaddad/fast-track-to-rust/src/attributes.md

 ## Inner Attributes

-For example, in our grep program, we've used the inner attribute `#![allow(unused_imports)]`.
+For example, in our rustle program, we've used the inner attribute `#![allow(unused_imports)]`.
 By default, the Rust compiler issues warnings if your program imports packages via `use` but doesn't actually utilize them.
 Our program imports the `File` module with `use std::fs::File;`, but since we are